akshxdhh/Ai-Expense-Tracker/README.md

 ```

 The application window should now appear.
 The expensetracker.db file will be created in the project folder as you add your first expense.

+> [!WARNING]
+>If you modify the code to change the database structure (e.g., add a new field to `Expense.java`), you must delete the existing `expensetracker.db` file.
+The application will generate a new, correct database file on the next run.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first